tleecsm/VoVTCG/vov/data/cards.md

 <b>Defenseless</b> <i>(This fortification does not prevent allied cards from being targeted for attacks.)</i>
-Whenever a unit arrives at this fortification, recruit a <i>Vvolf</i> to an allied recruitment rail.
+Whenever a card arrives at this fortification, recruit a <i>Vvolf</i> to an allied recruitment rail.
 <br>

 ##### ALP.PRM.004